Coursera is an online platform that provides university-caliber educational content in a convenient, accessible, low-cost digital environment.

-Online learning with a platform like Coursera is a great option for beginners, because you can get your feet wet in a new industry without commiting (and potentially wasting) an egregious amount of time (or money).
+Online learning with a platform like Coursera is a great option for beginners because you can get your feet wet in a new industry without committing (and potentially wasting) an egregious amount of time (or money).

 It’s an opportunity to try something new and learn new skills without having to cut the safety nets in your life.

 Let’s take a look at the best Game Design course options for beginners.